Ginger Baker: Career

 Baker began playing drums at around 15 years of age.
 In the early 1960s he took lessons from Phil Seamen, one of the leading British jazz drummers of the post-war era.

 Early bands

 In the 1960s he joined Blues Incorporated, where he met bassist Jack Bruce.
 The two clashed often, but would be rhythm section partners again in the Graham Bond Organisation, a rhythm and blues group with strong jazz leanings.
 Their relationship was so volatile that Baker once attacked Bruce with a knife during a concert.

+In March 1963, Baker played in the Johnny Burch Octet with Burch, Jack Bruce, Mike Falana, Stan Robinson, John Mumford and others.

 Cream

 Despite this volatile relationship, Baker and Bruce reunited in 1966 when they formed Cream with guitarist Eric Clapton.
 A fusion of blues, psychedelic rock and hard rock, the band released four albums in a little over two years before breaking up in 1968.

 Blind Faith

 Baker then joined the short-lived "supergroup" Blind Faith, comprising Eric Clapton, bassist Ric Grech from Family, and Steve Winwood from Traffic on keyboards and vocals.
 They released only one album, Blind Faith, before breaking up.